ajnicolas/antonioli-atc/README.md

   ```
   env\Scripts\activate
   ```
-3. install pip requirements, paste in terminal
+4. install pip requirements, paste in terminal

   ```
   pip3 install -r requirements.txt
   ```
-4. run script as:
+5. run script as:

   ```
   python antonioli.py
   ```
+## changing variables

+1. open the script in any text editor
-change url, put account info to sign in and shoe size
+2. change the url, put in acc info to be able to save cart, and shoesize to cop